holaplex/reward-center-program/README.md

 ### Update Listing

-THe owner of a listing adjusts the sale price of the NFT.
+The owner of a listing adjusts the sale price of the NFT.

+### Buy Listing

+Facilitates the sale of an NFT without needing to create an offer account by CPI calls to auction house *deposit* *public_buy* and *execute_sale* respectively.
+It then distributes rewards to the buyer and seller based on the configure reward rules by the auction house authority.

 ### Create Offer